Art researcher Ly Doi: Value and guaranteed value

 Photo: DOCUMENTS OF RESEARCHER LY DOI

-Many auctions have closed with very high purchase prices for Indochina paintings.
+Many auctions have closed with very high prices for Indochina paintings.
 As an expert in this field, do you think this is a really good sign, recognizing the real value of this type of painting?

 I agree with some people who think that Le Pho's paintings do not have much value in terms of art history, because of their lack of creativity, but they will still be among the most valuable works in the Vietnamese art market.
 Because Le Pho entered the art market very early, in the early 1930s through the French market and in the early 1960s through the American market.
-The principle of the art market - somewhat similar to real estate - is that prices only increase, so today Le Pho is the most valuable.
-The quartet "Pho - Thu - Luu - Dam" will continue to increase in price for a long time, so the fact that their works sell for over 5 million USD, even 10 million USD, is a matter of the near future.
+The principle of the art market - somewhat like real estate - is that prices only increase, so today Le Pho is the most valuable.
+The quartet "Pho - Thu - Luu - Dam" will continue to increase in price for a long time, so the fact that their works sell for over 5 million USD, or even 10 million USD, is a matter of the near future.

 Vietnamese Girl by the Stream (ink and gouache on silk) by Le Thi Luu, at the exhibition Ancient Souls of a Strange Wharf organized by Sotheby's in Ho Chi Minh City in 2022